 "My first wife."

 McCoy whistled under his breath to himself and muttered something about how good it was they could be amicable.
+And lost a son together.
 "Why do I know her name?"

 "You met her," Sarek replied, calm.
 "At the ShiKahr ball held for the retiring Federation President in 2289."